 - Other people’s reviews- don’t underestimate the feedback that previous buyers leave in the reviews’ section.
 Although most of them need to be taken with a pinch of salt, most verified purchasers offer dependable reviews and first-hand experience with the product.

 Waking up in the middle of the night to soothe your aching shoulders is something that we all dread.
 Morning shoulder pain can last for quite some hours after you’ve woken up.
 It could also result in arm numbness or even back pain and sciatica at worse.

 Luckily, you can control this simply by using the right pillow.

 I won’t tell you that there’s a single pillow that will be like a magic pill for everyone in our list above.
 Of most importance is to get a model that perfectly fits your needs.

 On the same note, remember to go through previous buyers’ reviews to get firsthand feedback from buyers who have used it for their bad shoulders.

 If you are lost for choice, however, perhaps my personal favorite, the Coop Home Goods might make a good option for you too.
 You will love that you can adjust its loft to suit your support and comfort needs.

 I also like that it is neither too firm nor too soft thanks to its medium-density design.
-Moreover, it comes in 3 sizes; Queen, King, and Standard and have a 100-day satisfaction or full refund guarantee.
+Moreover, it comes in 3 sizes; Queen, King, and Standard and has a 100-day satisfaction or full refund guarantee.